MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/CampaignSelector.md

 # CampaignSelector

-Contains the methods for filtering the list of ad groups.
+Contains the methods for filtering the list of campaigns.
 For information about selectors, see [Selectors](../concepts/selectors.md).

 Example usage:
 ```javascript